uqlibrary/technology-training/git_intro.md

 ### Software

-We will use Git through GitHub Desktop, you will need to install GitHub Desktop and create a Github Account.
+We will use Git through GitHub Desktop, you will need to create a Github Account and install GitHub Desktop.

+Account creation instructions are available on [this page](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 Installation instructions are available on [this page](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop).

-Account creation instructions are available on [this page](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ## Material